yx1126/vscode-tools/README.md

-# shear-plate README
+# tools README

-This is the README for your extension "shear-plate".
+This is the README for your extension "tools".
 After writing up a brief description, we recommend including the following sections.

 ## Features